hejj16/Hachathon-2020/README.md

 ## An outline of our work

-- Train a model on synthetic data, compare the performance on synthetic data and real data.
+- Train a model on synthetic data to predict re-admission of the patients, compare the performance on synthetic data and real data.
 - Train a Neuron Net to classify real data and synthetic data.
 - Analyze the result of the last step, find the most significant difference between two datasets.

+## Detailed description of each step

+### Train a model to predict re-admission of the patient.